konfix/PterodactylThemes/README.md

 After this build the panel, you can find information of how to do that scroll down

-After that just reload your panel and the theme is applied.
+After building just reload your panel and the theme is applied.

-How do i use them?
-You simple follow the instructions below, mainly consisting of two or three changes you need to make before you build your panel.

-## Rebuild
+## How to build panel?
 # Install Dependencies
 The following commands will install the necessary dependencies for building your panel.